dyeoman2/hackathon/docs/CLOUDFLARE_AI_SETUP.md

 # Cloudflare AI Setup Guide

-This guide will help you set up Cloudflare Workers AI for the TanStack Start template, including both direct AI inference and AI Gateway monitoring.
+This guide will help you set up Cloudflare Workers AI for the hackathon platform, including both direct AI inference and AI Gateway monitoring.

 ## Prerequisites